South Harrison Water Corp.

 Other ways to conserve water include using low flow shower heads, low volume flush toilets, and water efficient appliances such as dish and clothes washers.
 Many customers have in home water softeners that back wash or recharge based on a timer.
 This timer can usually be adjusted to increase the time between back washing, which will not only save water, but also salt.

-Most all newer water service meters have a small triangular shaped needle on the meter face.
-If you have all faucets, toilets, and water using appliances turned off in your home, this triangle should not be turning.
-If the dial is turning, this may indicate you have a leak in your service lines.
-Another way to check for a leak is to write down your meter reading (including the hand position) when you are leaving home for an extended time.
+Most all newer water service meters have a digital screen that will show usage if there is water flowing through the meter.
+You might have to wake up the meter with a bright light.
+If you have all faucets, toilets, and water using appliances turned off in your home, this screen will show a flow rate of 0.00.
+If the screen is toggling back and forward with a meter read and showing a flow rate above 0.00, this may indicate you have a leak in your service lines.
+Another way to check for a leak is to write down your meter reading when you are leaving home for an extended time.
 Then when you get back, before using any water, re-read the meter.
 A change in the reading may indicate a leak in your service.

 Keep pools and hot tubs covered to reduce evaporation.
 Do not overfill your pool or hot tub to prevent overflows and splashes.